dstroot/my_blog/_posts/2014-07-01-from-open-government-to-open-corporation.md

 But how many companies today are committed to truly openly sharing data across the enterprise?
 Many organizations still behave as if data is a by-product of the systems that generate and use it and nothing more.
 The data stays locked into those systems and is inaccessible to those without a seat license.
 Many organizations are "shy" about sharing actual business performance data openly with their employees.
 This breeds mistrust of course.
 Departments may not like openly sharing their data and metrics.
 People like to keep data "under wraps" or hoard it, giving them power in the organization.

-The idea that unlocking value requires open data, and open data deserves deliberate investment, resources, headcount, and technology – just like a company’s other corporate assets – is starting to sound like common sense.
+The idea that unlocking value requires open data, and open data deserves deliberate investment, resources, headcount, and technology support – just like a company’s other corporate assets – is starting to sound like common sense.

 ### Leaders are more trusted